Vaishnavism: Southern India

-S. Krishnaswami Aiyangar states that the lifetime of the Vaishnava Alvars was during the first half of the 12th century, their works flourishing about the time of the revival of Brahminism and Hinduism in the north, speculating that Vaishnavism might have penetrated to the south as early as about the first century CE.
-There also exists secular literature that ascribes the commencement of the tradition in the south to the 3rd century CE.

-U.V.
-Swaminathan Aiyar, a scholar of Tamil literature, published the ancient work of the Sangam period known as the Paripatal, which contains seven poems in praise of Vishnu, including references to Krishna and Balarama.
-Aiyangar references an invasion of the south by the Mauryas in some of the older poems of the Sangam, and indicated that the opposition that was set up and maintained persistently against northern conquest had possibly in it an element of religion, the south standing up for orthodox Brahmanism against the encroachment of Buddhism by the persuasive eloquence and persistent effort of the Buddhist emperor Ashoka.
-The Tamil literature of this period has references scattered all over to the colonies of Brahmans brought and settled down in the south, and the whole output of this archaic literature exhibits unmistakably considerable Brahman influence in the making up of that literature.
+S. Krishnaswami Aiyangar states that the Vaishnava Alvars lived in the first half of the 12th century with their works flourishing about the time of the revival of Brahminism and Hinduism in the north and speculates that Vaishnavism might have spread to the south as early as the first century CE.
+Secular literature also ascribes the tradition in the south to the 3rd century CE.
+U. V. Swaminatha Iyer, a scholar of Tamil literature, published the Paripatal (Sangam period), which contains seven poems in praise of Vishnu, including references to Krishna and Balarama.
+Aiyangar notes an invasion of the south by the Mauryas, suggesting that opposition to northern conquest may have an element of religion, with orthodox Brahmanism resisting the spread of Buddhism under Ashoka.
+Tamil literature of this period also records the settlement of Brahman colonies in the south, and exhibit considerable Brahmanical influence.